Lake-Sunapee-Protective-Association/LMP/README.md

 # Lake Sunapee Protective Association's Longterm Monitoring Program data repository

 This repository contains the [Lake Sunapee Protective Association (LSPA)](https://www.lakesunapee.org/) Longterm Monitoring Program (LMP) [historical raw data](https://github.com/Lake-Sunapee-Protective-Association/LMP/tree/main/raw%20data%20files), [collation and QAQC scripts](https://github.com/Lake-Sunapee-Protective-Association/LMP/tree/main/collation%20code), as well as the harmonized post-QAQC [master files](https://github.com/Lake-Sunapee-Protective-Association/LMP/tree/main/master%20files) for all data collected by the LSPA in the watershed 1986-2020.
-The raw data are available upon request from the LSPA (lspa@lakesunapee.org) and the New Hampshire Volunteer Lake Assessment Program (NH VLAP).
-The foci of this repository are (1) the collation of and (2) the QAQC of the raw data.
-QAQC in this context only includes the recoding of obviously errant data to *NA* and the addition of flags to the dataset.
+The raw data were made available by the LSPA (lspa@lakesunapee.org) and are archived by the New Hampshire Volunteer Lake Assessment Program (NH VLAP).
+The foci of this repository are the collation of and the QAQC of the raw LMP data.
+QAQC in this context only includes the recoding of obviously errant data to *NA* and the addition of use flags to the dataset.
 The resulting 'master files' are meant for use by researchers who collaborate in the Lake Sunapee Watershed.

 These data use the ODC Open Database License v1.0, see *[ODC license.txt](https://github.com/Lake-Sunapee-Protective-Association/LMP/blob/main/odc%20license.txt)* for details on use and reuse.

-Please cite these data using the Zenodo DOI associated with this repository 10.5281/zenodo.XXX.
+Please cite these data using the Zenodo DOI associated with this repository.

-Suggested citation:
-**xxx; doi:xxx**

 #### Contacts:

 code and repository questions: steeleb@caryinstitute.org, weathersk@caryinstitute.org

-data questions: lspa@lakesunapee.org
+data and sampling methodology questions: lspa@lakesunapee.org

 This repository is maintained by B. Steele of the Cary Institute of Ecosystem Studies (steeleb@caryinstitute.org).